What is your story? Words projected on a window.

 Are you a selfish parent?

-Do you ever feel guilty because you put your own needs before those of your children?
 Putting yourself first often causes feelings of guilt.
-We may feel that we're somehow letting our children down by not making their needs the highest priority.
+As a parent, we may feel that we're somehow letting our children down by not making their needs the highest priority.
 These feelings can be really hard to deal with.

 LIsa Bedlow Elanor Caunt and Adam Abdelnoor